-See note 4.17 for a description of the accounting policies for each category of financial instruments.
-Information relating to fair values are presented in the related notes.
-The methods used to measure fair value are described in note 14.6.
-A description of the Group's financial instrument risk, including risk management objectives and policies is given in note 34.
+See Note 4.17 for a description of the accounting policies for each category of financial instruments.
+Information relating to fair values is presented in the related notes.
+The methods used to measure fair value are described in Note 14.6.
+A description of the Group's financial instrument risk, including risk management objectives and policies is given in Note 34.